-Interestingly, the almandine stones used in the magnificent fibula from the seventh century found in a terp near Wijnaldum in the Netherlands, have been traced back to ...
-India.
-But, like almandine, pepper, cinnamon, etcetera, were imported from India by then as well.
+Interestingly, the almandine stones used in the magnificent fibula from the seventh century, found in a two-thousand-year-old terp near Wijnaldum in province Friesland, have been traced back to, guess what?
+Indeed, India.
+Like almandine, pepper and cinnamon were imported from India as well by then.

 And it was also the Anglo-Saxon King Alfred who send the thanes Sigehelm and Æthelstan to India in AD 880.
 They brought alms for the shrine of Saint Thomas in southern India.
 And Sigehelm brought back marvelous precious stones.
 Read our blog post Ornament of the Gods found in a mound of clay to read more about this piece jewelry and its creator.